Gang Pledges To Stand Guard Outside Mosque During Friday Prayers 1 Week From New Zealand Shooting

-Friday will mark one week since a white nationalist stormed into two mosques in the city of Christchurch, New Zealand, with automatic rifles and opened fire on those saying their mid-afternoon prayers.
+Friday will mark one week since a white nationalist stormed into two mosques in the city of Christchurch, New Zealand, with automatic rifles, opening fire on those saying their mid-afternoon prayers.
 A total of 50 people lost their lives, from elders all the way down the generational ladder to young children murdered as they tried to flee the scene.
 A further 50 were injured in the horrific attack.

-Since then, the usually peaceful nation has been in a state of shock, but has had a never-ending stream of support from Prime Minister Jacinda Ardern, as well as private citizens showing nothing but an outpouring of love for the affected communities and grief over the terror being brought to their doorstep.
+Since then, the usually peaceful nation has been in a state of shock.
+However, New Zealand has had a never-ending stream of support from Prime Minister Jacinda Ardern, as well as private citizens showing nothing but an outpouring of love for the affected communities and grief over the terror being brought to their doorstep.

 One such group is apparently the Mongrel Mob gang, according to Stuff.co.nz.
-The gang leader, Sonny Fatu, has pledged to stand guard outside the Jamia Masjid Mosque in Hamilton on Friday during jumu’ah with other members, in solidarity with their Muslim countrymen so that they may continue to pray with some peace of mind.
+The gang leader, Sonny Fatu, has pledged to stand guard outside the Jamia Masjid Mosque in Hamilton on Friday during Jumu’ah with other members, in solidarity with their Muslim countrymen so that they may continue to pray with some peace of mind.

-The head of the Waikato Muslim Association, Asad Mohsin, has also issued an invitation to the gang members to join them inside the mosque for prayers should they wish to experience it for themselves.
+The head of the Waikato Muslim Association, Asad Mohsin, has also issued an invitation to the gang members to join them inside the mosque for prayers, should they wish to experience it for themselves.

 Mongrel Mob gang members to stand guard at local mosque, in support of Muslim Kiwis https://t.co/K7MQ83V6Au pic.twitter.com/8ak2AJCNGn